Kelvin Langmead

-Kelvin Steven Langmead (born 23 March 1985) is an English professional footballer who plays for Banbury United.
-He began his career as a striker, but since September 2006 has been employed as a central defender, most notably for Shrewsbury Town and Northampton Town.
+Kelvin Steven Langmead (born 23 March 1985) is an English former professional footballer.
+He is the manager of Banbury United.

 Career

 Preston North End

-Langmead began his career as a trainee at Preston North End.
+Langmead began his career as a trainee at Preston North End joining in 2001.
 He spent a month on loan to Tamworth in the Football Conference, where he played two matches in September 2003.

 Later in the same season Preston loaned him to then Division 3 club Carlisle.
 He played 11 matches, with his league début coming in a 4–1 defeat at Torquay on 6 March 2004.
 His first goal was at Mansfield in a 3–2 win on 24 April.

 In September 2004 Langmead was again sent out on loan, this time to Kidderminster Harriers in the newly named League Two.
 He played 11 matches for the Harriers and scored one goal.

-He returned to Preston to make his only appearance for the club, coming on as a substitute in the Championship game against Millwall (1–1, 13 November 2004).
+He then returned to Preston to make his only appearance for the club, coming on as a substitute in the Championship game against Millwall (1–1, 13 November 2004).